jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 1. Select the Databricks table(s) from which Amplitude pulls data.
 2. Select the version of the table(s) that Amplitude imports from.
 Select **First** or **Latest**.
+First:
+Latest:
 3. Select the data type to import from the selected table(s).
 The Databricks source supports three data types.
     - Event
     - User properties
     - Group properties

-    For the **Event** data type, optionally select **Sync User Properties** or **Sync Group Properties** to sync the selected data types *within* an event.
+    For the **Event** data type, optionally select **Sync User Properties** or **Sync Group Properties** to sync the corresponding properties *within* an event.

 4. Set the sync frequency.
 This frequency determines the interval at which Amplitude pulls data from Databricks.
 5. Configure the SQL command that transforms data in Databricks before Amplitude imports it.
-    - Amplitude treats each record in the SQL execution as an event to be import.
+    - Amplitude treats each record in the SQL execution output as an event to be import.
 See the Example body in the [Batch Event Upload API](/analytics/apis/batch-event-upload-api/#example-body) documentation to ensure each record you import complies.
     - Amplitude can transform / import from only the tables you specify in step 1 above.
+TODO: add in an example to explain it
     - The table names you reference in the SQL command must match exactly the name of the table you select in step 1.
 For example, if you select `catalog.schema.table1`, use that exact value in the SQL.

     ```sql title="Sample SQL command"